Kylin-Network/kylin-collator/README.md

 ```bash
 ./scripts/insert_alice_key.sh
 ```
-if the signer has not enough balance, please charge money.
+If the signer has not enough balance, please charge money.

 #### Add a request url
 select Developer>>Extrinsics, then using priceFetchModule.addFetchDataRequest(url), type a url encode hex format.